 Jewelry and other accessories shall be minimized and may not be worn where safety or health standards would be compromised.
-Body piercing jewelry/ornaments anywhere other than the ear shall not be displayed.
-Identification badges shall be worn at all times while in County facilities.
+Body piercing jewelry/ornaments worn anywhere other than the ear shall not be displayed.

 An appropriate smock/lab coat will be worn, when applicable to job responsibilities.
 If a uniform is not available (e.g., new or temporary employee), the employee is expected to comply with all general dress code requirements.
-Uniforms (no camouflage or heavy prints) must be worn in accordance with applicable MOU and/or safety/infection control regulations, dress code shall be adhered to under lab coat or smocks, lab coat or smocks should be appropriate for the business environment.
-Scrubs shall not be worn outside the service area or outside the facility.
+Uniforms and scrubs must be worn in accordance with applicable MOU and/or safety/infection control regulations.
+Dress code shall be adhered to for clothing worn under lab coats or smocks.
+Lab coat or smocks should be clean and appropriate for the business environment.